 In practice, however, landlords often allow the other cotenants to stay when they continue to pay rent on time and maintain the other promises in the lease.
 So, if you want to stay after one cotenant breaks the lease, the landlord will probably not terminate the tenancy unless:

 It’s possible that your landlord only agreed to rent to you in the first place because of the fact you were renting with the (now gone) cotenant who had great income and credit scores.
 Your landlord might be willing to let you stay if you agree to promptly bring in a law- and lease-abiding new cotenant who meets the landlord’s financial requirements.
 In the meantime, you might need to ask your landlord for permission to pay the rent late or in installments.

 Always get your landlord's approval before moving in a new roommate.
-If a co-tenant takes off and leaves you facing the entire rent, you may be tempted to simply move in another roommate, bypassing the landlord's application process.
+If a cotenant takes off and leaves you responsible for paying the entire rent, you might be tempted to simply move in another roommate, bypassing the landlord's application process.
 Don't!
-Your lease or rental agreement probably prohibits unauthorized sublets.
-If it does, bringing in a new tenant -- even a great one -- without your landlord's okay violates your agreement and gives your landlord a watertight reason to evict you.
-Instead, keep your relationship on an honest footing and get your landlord's approval for a replacement tenant.
-(For more information, see Adding a Roommate to the Lease or Rental Agreement.)
+Your lease or rental agreement probably prohibits unauthorized assignments or subleases.
+If it does, bringing in a new tenant—even a great one—without your landlord's okay gives your landlord grounds to terminate your tenancy and even evict you.
+Instead, get your landlord's written approval to add a roommate to your lease or rental agreement.

-On the other hand, if your ex-roommate is still in town and has a source of income, consider taking the time to sue him in small claims court for unpaid rent, damage to the rental unit, unpaid utilities, and your costs to find a replacement co-tenant, such as advertising.
-Then, if your ex-roommate still doesn't pay up, you can collect what you won in court from his bank account or wages.
-For more information, see the Small Claims Court section of Nolo's website.
+On the other hand, if your ex-roommate is still in town and has a source of income, consider taking the time to sue in small claims court for unpaid rent, damage to the rental unit, unpaid utilities, and your costs to find a replacement cotenant, such as advertising.
+Then, if necessary, you can collect what you won in court by garnishing your ex-cotenant’s wages or attaching certain accounts.